JHolland-22/web-api-ca-Jorja/README.md

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

-## API Configuration
-+ use the .env file and add it to both react-app and movies-api
 + npm install
 + npm install dotenv
 + in react-app npm start
 + in movie-api npm run dev
++
+## API Configuration
++ use the .env file and add it to both react-app and movies-api
 ______________________
 NODE_ENV=development
 PORT=8080